GamesDoneQuick/agdq15-layouts/README.md

 and whitelist the appropriate addresses.

 ## License
-agdq15-layouts is provided under the MIT license, which is available to read in the [LICENSE][] file.
+agdq15-layouts is provided under the Apache v2 license, which is available to read in the [LICENSE][] file.
 [license]: LICENSE

 ### Credits